pkp/pkp-docs/pkp-theming-guide/en/child-themes.md

 	}
 ```

-You can set a Parent Theme for this theme using the `setParent()` method.
+You can set a Parent Theme for this theme using the `setParent()` method, which takes the plugin slug of the parent theme as an argument.
+The plugin slug is the parent theme's class, rendered in all lowercase.
+You can find the class in the parent theme's ```version.xml``` file.

 Let's make this theme a Child Theme of the Default Theme that ships with OJS 3.0+.

 ```php
 	/**